Language

 Or escape the city and discover the beauty of the Stockholm Archipelago with one of True Nature Sweden's tours.
 See how nature awakens during the spring season, you might even get lucky and spot a seal.

 The King's Garden sits across the water from the Royal Palace and is the most central park in the city.
-The park is open throughout the year and hosts over 200 events every year, from festivals to an ice skating rink.
+The park is open throughout the year and hosts over 200 events every year, from music and food festivals to an ice skating rink.

 In August 1998, 63 Sakura trees were planted in the park and now each spring, usually in April, everyone in the city can enjoy the white and pink blossoms beauty and scent.
 If you can't find the blossoms on your own, ask a local to point you in the direction of the körsbärsträd, cherry tree in Swedish.